AngleProtocol/angle-docs/new-module/liquidations.md

 In Angle Borrow module, **the amount of debt to repay during a liquidation is dynamic** and computed such that after the liquidation, the liquidated vault ends up in a level of “health” defined by a target parameter: the [target health factor](/new-module/glossary.md).
 In some conditions, liquidators may be able to liquidate all of a position’s available debt or collateral to avoid leaving an amount of debt that is too small for the owner to be incentivized to come to repay.

-In most cases though, liquidated vaults may get less than 50% of their position liquidated: this system is designed to be far more borrower friendly than existing alternatives.
+In most cases though, liquidated vaults may get less than 50% of their position liquidated.
+This allow them to keep as much collateral in their vault as possible, and makes this system much more borrower friendly than existing alternatives.

 More details in section 4.3 of the [Angle Borrow Module Whitepaper](/whitepaper.md#angle-borrowing-module).